vlazzarini/opcode_compiler/README.md

 The former runs at i-time only and the latter is called at perf-time, on every k-cycle.
 The opcodes have up to 32 outputs and 256 inputs whose types may be determined by the user.
+These are available to the function as the `MYFLT *` arrays `out` and `in`.
 The `jit_example.csd` demonstrates the use of these functions.

 Victor Lazzarini
 October 2021